Complete complementarity relations and its Lorentz invariance: Representations of the Poincar e group in the Hilbert space

-where $\ket{0}$ means spin `up' and $\ket{1}$ stands for spin `down'.
-Therefore, as one can see, for separable and completely predictable states, a Lorentz boost will only generate superposition between the possible states of the spin of the particle, as already noticed in \cite{Lanzagorta}.
+where $\ket{0}$ means spin `up' and $\ket{1}$ stands for spin `down' along the $z$-axis.
+Therefore, as one can see, for separable and completely predictable states, a Lorentz boost will only generate superposition between the possible states of the spin of the particle, as already noticed in Ref. \cite{Lanzagorta}.